superstreamlabs/memphis.py/README.md

 In order to stop getting messages, you have to call `consumer.destroy()`.
 Destroy will terminate regardless of whether there are messages in flight for the client.

+If a station is created with more than one partition, produce and consume bill be perform in a Round Robin fasion

 ### Creating a Producer